urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

     ++  bloq  ,@                                            ::  blockclass

 An atom representing a blocksize, by convention expressed as a power of 2.

-Used in section 2cA: bit surgery.
+Used throughout section 2cA: bit surgery.

 Clammed atom [#axil].